How to Properly Storing Vinyl, Cassettes, CDs, VHS & LaserDiscs

-Protecting Valuable Items with Enhanced Security
+Protecting Retro Media with Enhanced Security

 In addition to storing your valuable collectibles properly, it is important to have adequate security to protect your collection.
 At Storage Rentals of America, we provide security and video surveillance monitoring on a 24 hours per day, seven days per week basis which gives our customers piece of mind.